lets-release/lets-release/plugins/npm/README.md

 **Notes**:

 - The presence of `registry` under `publishConfig` in the `package.json` will take precedence over the configuration in package manager config files
+- The auth token can be set in package manager config files (`.npmrc` for npm and pnpm, `.yarnrc.yml` for yarn).
+Do not save the actual token in config files and commit it to the repo.
+Use environment variables or temporarily alter config files in the CI system

 ### Examples

-The `skipPublishing` and `tarballDir` options can be used to skip the publishing to the `npm` registry and instead, release the package tarball with another plugin.
+The `skipPublishing` and `tarballDir` options can be used to skip publishing to the `npm` registry and instead release the package tarball with another plugin.
 For example, with the [@lets-release/github][] plugin:

 ```json